LunarWatcher/auto-pairs/README.md

 ## Side note

-I am using the plugin with the multi-line close option set to false.
+I am using the plugin with the multi-line close option set to false, and this is now the default setting in this fork.

 ```vim
 let g:AutoPairsMultilineClose = 0
 ```

-This fork might break it (and the fly mode, which is disabled by default), but I don't need them anyways.
+This fork might break it (and the fly mode, which is also disabled by default), but I don't need them anyways.

 ## License